Code4Community/Code4Community.github.io/tutorials/git.md

 ## That's it!

 You're done.
 Before you leave, ask people to review your request and we should be able to merge it in very quickly.
-You'll be able to see your changes live on [https://code4community.github.io/git-tutorial/](https://code4community.github.io/git-tutorial/) once your changes get merged into master.
+You'll be able to see your changes live on [https://code4community.github.io/git-tutorial/](https://code4community.github.io/git-tutorial/) once they get merged into master.

-## Feedback
+# Feedback

-If you have any feedback on this tutorial, feel free to create an issue on the GitHub repo or talk to one of the exec board members.
+If you have any feedback for this tutorial, please [create a GitHub issue](https://github.com/Code4Community/Code4Community.github.io/issues/new) or talk to one of the leaders of C4C.

 ## Help!
 I have merge conflicts... now what?